Entrepreneurship in the Arts, a model from the Uganda Children’s Library

 “In May 2017, Oscar Ranzo (Uganda’s most know children’s book writer) mentioned and directed a friend to me.
 She came and interviewed me for Natural Science Journal and people got to know me more.
 After that, interview, I got 30 more children signing up and an American couple living and working in China brought for us 300 books.
 After that, the New Vision also interviewed me and I got 20 more children signing up.
 I was also featured in the Best 40 under 40 by New Vision in 2017.”

 “These interviews were a great boast to the library.
 Before them, people did not know such a thing existed.
-The children increased in number and so did the costs, so at the start of 2018 we increased the subscription but a client has an option of choosing six months whereby they pay 162,000 for six months.”
+The children increased in number and so did the costs, so at the start of 2018 we increased the subscription to 320,000.
+This is what I still charge but a client has an option of choosing six months whereby they pay 152,000 for six months.”

 “We also chat with the children on WhatsApp, I write to them but I cannot take away the role of the parent.
 Children love to hear the voices of their parents, their parents voices are calming, soothing and make them bond so I always tell parents, “read to your child.”